wanchunglin/covid_app/README.md

 # djangoapp

-This app is used to track the student in universtiy.
+This app is used to track the student in university.

 Students need to login the app by their stuent id and password to get the QRcode which is a permission to enter the gate.